plainquire/plainquire/README.md

 ## Interception

-Creation of filter expression can be intercepted via `IPropertyFilterInterceptor`.
+Creation of filter expression can be intercepted via `IFilterInterceptor`.
 While implicit conversions to `Func<TEntity, bool>` and `Expression<Func<TEntity, bool>>` exists, explicit filter conversion is required to apply an interceptor.

 An example can be found in the test code [InterceptorTests](https://github.com/fschick/Plainquire/blob/main/Schick.Plainquire.Filter.Tests/Tests/EntityFilter/InterceptorTests.cs)